natalie-kate/pocket-bookcase/TESTING.md

 -  I generally test as I'm developing as well as at the end so some of the findings are from during development.
 The website was viewed with browsers: Google chrome, Safari, Microsoft Edge, Firefox and Opera.
 Viewed all pages on each and checked the following:
   - Nav links work from all three pages to all links.
   - Pocket Bookcase brand name takes user to home.
-  - Book search bar works for genre, added_by, series, book title and author
+  - Book search bar works for genre, added_by, series, book title and author for logged in and non logged in users.
+    * Got an error when I searched an empty input box for non-logged in user.
+Realised I hadn't put required attribute in the search box but now same thing happens when user searches for something that isn't there.
+Its when it redirects the user back to library the if session code is running and comes up with a KeyError at session["user"].
+I thought only logged in users are in session but evidently not, so I have changed if session to if "user" in session and that seems to work.
   - Pagination links work.
   - All buttons take user to the correct page
   - Add book button should only show for logged in user.